merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 * Replace Sitecore analytics with Google analytics
 * Move the rendering to a rendering host leveraging the layout service

-## Accelerating Sitecore JSS Applications with Predictive Caching and AI
-Presentation about Accelerating Sitecore JSS Applications with Predictive Caching and AI just went about claims that AI will take our jobs, praising Valtech, and then showing that you can create an AI Model to predict caching.
-Basically, you get your data from Analytics, feed it into your model, train it over and over. and when you think it's good, train it again, so that it can predict your user's next page.
-This way, based on that information, you can pre-load the supposed next page, and put it in cache.

 ## Using External Components in Content Hub 4.2

 This was a very interesting presentation about how you can integrate custom components in to Content Hub DAM.
 With the release of Content Hub 4.2 and the switch to react components, Content Hub DAM allows to easily integrate custom React components into the Content Hub Backend.
 These can even be tested with locally running components.